 New Life Nyambene's mission is "to rescue and rehabilitate abandoned street children in Kenya and give them the ... skills they need to escape poverty ".
-Although the charity is based in Northumberland it started local to us and in fact one of members, Rtn John Hill, alerted us to its work.
-The charity currently focuses on working with street children in Maua, in the Meru region of Kenya and is named after the Nyambene hills in which Maua sits.
+Although the charity is based in Northumberland it started local to us and in fact one of our members, Rtn John Hill, alerted us to its work.
+The charity currently focuses on working with street children in Maua (in the Meru region of Kenya) and is named after the Nyambene hills in which Maua sits.

-They offer former street children "long-term care, a sense of belonging, and the education and vocational skills they need to ... find employment" and they have met with remarkable success to date.
-In their thank you message their Treasurer and Trustee informed us that "Well over 90% of the funds [they] receive goes directly to the support and education of the children in [their] care".
-She assures us that our donation will be of immediate benefit to those youngsters, and it's interesting to read the profiles of some of those that they are helping on their website.
+Nyambene offers former street children "long-term care, a sense of belonging, and the education and vocational skills they need to ... find employment" and it has met with remarkable success to date.
+In a thank you message Nyambene's Treasurer and Trustee informed us that "well over 90% of the funds [they] receive goes directly to the support and education of the children in [their] care".
+She assures us that our donation will be of immediate benefit to those youngsters - it's interesting to read the profiles of some of those that they are helping on their website.
 The youngsters' hopes and fears are quite touching.

 For more information about New Life Nyambene or to make a donation, click here.